Practicing the guitar, effectively

 Practicing guitar efficiently

-Chord charts & songs for beginners
+Chord charts & 12 bar blues

 Practicing chord changes & riff transitions